Funeral: Celebration of life

 A growing number of families choose to hold a life celebration or celebration of life event for the deceased.
-Like memorial services, this ceremony is held after burial, entombment or cremation of the deceased.
-An urn can be on display with flowers and photos on the altar after cremation like in a memorial service.
+Like memorial services, this ceremony is held after the burial, entombment or cremation of the deceased.
+An urn can be on display, along with flowers and photos on the altar after cremation, like in a memorial service.
 Unlike funerals, the focus of the ceremony is on the life that was lived.
-Such ceremonies may be held outside the funeral home or place of worship; country clubs, cemetery chapels, restaurants, beaches, performing arts centers, urban parks, sports fields, hotels, civic centers, museums, hospital chapels, community centers, town halls, pubs and sporting facilities are popular choices based on the specific interests of the deceased.
-Celebrations of life focus on including the person's best qualities, interests, achievements and impact, rather than mourning a death.
+Such ceremonies may be held outside the funeral home or place of worship: country clubs, lodges, cemetery chapels, restaurants, beaches, performing arts centers, wedding chapels, urban parks, sports fields, hotels, civic centers, museums, hospital chapels, community centers, town halls, pubs and sporting facilities are popular choices, based on the specific interests of the deceased.
+Celebrations of life focus on the person's best qualities, interests, achievements and impact, rather than mourning a death.
 Some events are portrayed as joyous parties, instead of a traditional somber funeral.
 Taking on happy and hopeful tones, celebrations of life discourage wearing black and focus on the deceased's individuality.
+Like memorial services, families may present a slideshow (both photos and video clips) with fond memories of their loved ones as part of the ceremony.
 An extreme example might have "a fully stocked open bar, catered food, and even favors."
 Notable recent celebrations of life ceremonies include those for René Angélil and Maya Angelou.

-In Australia, funerary customs continue to evolve in response to cultural diversity and environmental awareness; see Funeral rituals and trends in Australia for details of current practices.

 Jazz funeral

-Originating in New Orleans, Louisiana, U.S., alongside the emergence of jazz music in late 19th and early 20th centuries, the jazz funeral is a traditionally African-American burial ceremony and celebration of life unique to New Orleans that involves a parading funeral procession accompanied by a brass band playing somber hymns followed by upbeat jazz music.
+Originating in New Orleans, Louisiana, U.S., alongside the emergence of jazz music in late 19th and early 20th centuries, the jazz funeral is a traditionally African-American burial ceremony and celebration of life unique to New Orleans, that involves a parading funeral procession accompanied by a brass band playing somber hymns followed by upbeat jazz music.
 Traditional jazz funerals begin with a processional led by the funeral director, family, friends, and the brass band, i.e., the "main line", who march from the funeral service to the burial site while the band plays slow dirges and Christian hymns.
 After the body is buried, or "cut loose", the band begins to play up-tempo, joyful jazz numbers, as the main line parades through the streets and crowds of "second liners" join in and begin dancing and marching along, transforming the funeral into a street festival.